diffusion-tractography/diffusion-tractography.github.io/_sources/pages/advanced_tractography/preprocessing.md

 ```shell
 mrview  fibrecup.mif
 ```
-Here we are telling mrview (MRtrix3 viewing software) to open the next file
+Here we are telling mrview (MRtrix3 viewing software) to open fibrecup.mif

 ---
 ## Denoising
 So lets move onto preprocessing the data, first we should denoise our DWI image, this removes thermal noise in the image using the Marchenko-Pastur PCA method.
 This must be done before any other types of processing is undertaken:

 ```shell
 dwidenoise fibrecup.mif fibrecup_denoise.mif -noise noise.mif